2026/2027 Season

 Producing Artistic Director, Alexandra Bassiakou Shaw

-UTNT (UT New Theatre) presents newly developed works from playwrights of Texas Theatre and Dance and Michener Center for Writers.
-Now celebrating its 19th season, this festival exists as an incubator for new work, with many plays continuing on to be professionally produced across the country.
-UTNT (UT New Theatre) 2026 will feature four new plays by graduate playwrights.
+UTNT (UT New Theatre) presents newly developed plays from graduate playwrights of Texas Theatre and Dance and Michener Center for Writers.
+Now celebrating its milestone 20th season, this festival exists as an incubator for new work, with many plays continuing on to be professionally produced across the country.
+UTNT (UT New Theatre) 2027 will feature four new plays by graduate playwrights.

 Dance Repertory Theatre presents: